In an ongoing phase III clinical trial, a brain cancer vaccine has significantly prolonged the life of participants with glioblastoma.

 Glioblastoma is a highly aggressive form of cancer that can spread quickly throughout the brain.

-According to researchers, the five-year survival rate with standard treatment is less than 5 percent.
-Median survival stands at 15 to 17 months.
+According to researchers, the five-year survival rate with standard treatment is

 In the largest glioblastoma vaccine study to date, median survival is currently at 23 months.